ippocra/ippocra.github.io/_pages/en/terms.md

 The Professional and/or Healthcare Structure agrees to indemnify and hold harmless the Company from any damage, loss, cost, or liability, direct or indirect, arising from a violation of the service terms.

 \- **Consultation and/or Document Transmission**.
-The User can consult the documents by receiving from another User or Professionals and/or healthcare structures a secret link to access the document.
+The User can consult the documents by receiving from another User or Professionals and/or healthcare structures a ippolink to access the document.
 The link has a limited and predefined duration.
 Similarly, the User can transmit their own documents or documents and/or files uploaded for themselves or other Beneficiaries (e.g., family doctor, Professionals and/or healthcare structures) by creating a private link with a limited expiration, predefined duration, and selected by the user when creating the link.

 **\- Subscription Plans**.